Staff

 Preserve Steward & Naturalist

-Ben is a naturalist and insect ecologist who joined Great Hollow in the summer of 2023 as our new Preserve Steward & Naturalist.
-Ben received a B.S. in Conservation Biology from the SUNY College of Environmental Science and Forestry in 2016 and has since worked as a biological technician for Cornell University and the CDC, respectively assisting with research on insect-pest management and mosquito transmission of malaria.
+Ben is a naturalist and insect ecologist who joined Great Hollow in the summer of 2023 as our new Preserve Steward and Naturalist.
+Ben received a B.S. in Conservation Biology from the SUNY College of Environmental Science and Forestry in 2016 and then worked as a biological technician for Cornell University and the CDC, respectively assisting with research on insect-pest management and mosquito transmission of malaria.
 He has also led environmental outreach programs for SUNY-ESF and a local summer camp, and held prior positions involving landscaping, farming, and private estate maintenance.
 At Great Hollow, Ben is responsible for the maintenance of our trail network, grounds, and facilities, and habitat management for native plants and wildlife.
-Ben also coordinates and leads many of Great Hollow’s community events and outreach initiatives.
+He is currently working towards a Master Woodland Manager certification from the Connecticut Forest & Parks Association.
+Ben also coordinates and leads many of Great Hollow’s outreach programs.

 Education Coordinator & Camp Director

-Tara develops and instructs Great Hollow’s environmental education programming for children and adults, and is the director of our Eco-Discovery Camp.
-She also assists with community events, fundraising, graphic design, social media content, website maintenance, raptor care, and just about everything else that goes on behind the scenes at Great Hollow.
+Tara develops and leads Great Hollow’s environmental education programming and is the director of our Eco-Discovery Camp.
+She also assists with research, community events, fundraising, graphic design, social media content, website maintenance, raptor care, and just about everything else that goes on at Great Hollow.
 She’s a lifelong resident of Connecticut with a deep love of the outdoors, photography, and the combination of the two.
-Tara has a B.A. in Art from Western Connecticut State University and a Certificate of Photojournalism and Documentary Photography from the International Center of Photography in New York City.
-She is also currently working towards a master’s degree in Wildlife and Fisheries Biology from Clemson University.
-Prior to joining Great Hollow, Tara taught photography as an adjunct professor at Western Connecticut State University and was the director of the Bank Street Theater in New Milford.
+Tara has a B.A. in Art from Western Connecticut State University and an M.S. in Wildlife and Fisheries Biology from Clemson University.
+She also has a Certificate of Photojournalism and Documentary Photography from the International Center of Photography in New York City and a Certificate in GIS Applications for Natural Resources from Clemson University.

 Post-doctoral Research Fellow